 We’ve almost completed a three-year catchment restoration project, comprising river restoration, habitat improvement work and the installation of natural flood management features throughout the River Glenderamackin catchment area from Mungrisdale to Keswick.

-We’re working with farmers and landowners across the catchment to develop landscape features inspired by nature that aim to help reduce flood risk to Keswick, and provide other environmental benefits.
+We’ve worked with farmers and landowners across the catchment to develop landscape features inspired by nature that aim to help reduce flood risk to Keswick whilst providing other environmental benefits.

-We’re working with farmers and landowners across the Glenderamackin catchment on a Natural Flood Management (NFM) project.
+We’ve worked with farmers and landowners across the Glenderamackin catchment on a Natural Flood Management (NFM) and catchment restoration project.
 NFM comprises a range of techniques designed to keep water in the landscape and out of rivers for longer during heavy rainfall, with the goal being to reduce flood risk downstream by ‘slowing the flow’ whilst providing other benefits such as improved water quality and habitats.

 These measures complement hard engineering and flood resilience measures carried out by other agencies and organisations.
 The combined impact of lots of small measures across the catchment could have a significant effect on flood risk.
-We’re keen that these measures don’t adversely affect the farm business and that they improve water quality and habitat.
+We’re keen that these measures don’t adversely affect the farm business either.

-The project launched in mid-2019 and we’ve been working with over 30 farmers and landowners across the catchment to plan a wide range of landscape features.
+The project launched in mid-2019 and we’ve worked with over 40 farmers and landowners across the catchment to plan and deliver a wide range of landscape features.

 We want to know how effective these measures will be as a key aim of the DEFRA funding is to increase the national evidence base and better understand the role of NFM in flood risk management.
-We’ll be monitoring all our interventions, working with Lancaster University – and we’ll continue to do so.
+We’ve monitored our interventions, working with Lancaster University – and we’ll continue to do so.